carogaltier/medscheduler/docs/user-guide/outputs_overview.md

 - **Slots** enables capacity and utilization studies.
 - **Patients** provides demographic context and can be linked to appointments for richer analysis.

-For advanced configuration of how these tables are generated, continue to the **Customization options** section.
+For advanced configuration of how these tables are generated, continue to the {doc}`Customization options` section.